deis/example-ruby-sinatra/README.md

 # Ruby Quick Start Guide

-This guide will walk you through deploying a Ruby application on Deis.
+This guide will walk you through deploying a Ruby application on [Deis Workflow][].

 ## Usage